Fenet-Ab/codealpha_tasks/Todo App/README.md

 # Todo App with Email Reminders

-A feature-rich, responsive todo application with automatic email notifications, beautiful UI, and both client-side and server-side functionality.
+A feature-rich, responsive todo application with automatic email notifications, beautiful UI, and both client-side and server-side functionalit.

 ## ✨ Features